theodo-group/LLPhant/README.md

 $answer = $qa->answerQuestion('Who is the composer of "La traviata"?', 10);
 ```

+### Token Usage

+You can get the token usage of the OpenAI API by calling the `getTotalTokens` method of the QA object.
+It will get the number used by the Chat class since its creation.

 ## AutoPHP
 You can now make your [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT) clone in PHP using LLPhant.